nathankellenicki/nuimojs/README.md

 ##### on("swipe", callback(direction))

 Triggered when the user swipes in a direction on the central pad.
-Direction is a number between 0-3.

-Consts are available for ease of direction comparisons (Nuimo.Direction.LEFT, Nuimo.Direction.RIGHT, Nuimo.Direction.UP, Nuimo.Direction.DOWN).
+Direction can be one of: Nuimo.Direction.LEFT, Nuimo.Direction.RIGHT, Nuimo.Direction.UP, or Nuimo.Direction.DOWN.

 ##### on("rotate", callback(amount))